 Problem Statement Narrative: Describe problem identified by performance data including baseline data.
 The District has identified its previous problems and continues to take next steps to resolve timeliness of inspection and crash report uploads and other data input issues associated with DataQs.

-Projected Goals for FY 2019:
+Projected Goals for FY 2020 - 2022:

 Enter performance goal.

-By the end of FY19, the District anticipates maintaining a green or good overall rating.
+By the end of FY22, the District anticipates maintaining a green or good overall rating.

-Program Activities: Describe the activities that will be implemented including level of effort.
+Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.

 With regard to the crash data, the District has uploaded backlogged data from prior years which has been the main source of the city's problem in terms of current data in the system.
 The District continues to make strides each year with improving input of all data on time.
 With data quality inspection, the District has generally been consistent.
 The data inspection over the last several years has been accurate; however, inspection report timeliness was a problem.
 The District currently has proposed automation of uploads and is working to finalize with IT support.
 Currently, the MCSU Sergeant, Program Manager, and their support staff are tasked with the overall review, update, and submission of reports to FMCSA.
-Both are currently involved in finally clearing the backlog of DataQs in FY19.